napari/napari-scipy2025-workshop/napari-workshops/make_a_simple_plugin.md

   available through the built-in napari plugin browser.
 Please ask the teaching team if you would like to learn how to set up your github repository to support this workflow.
-- `pyproject.toml` and `setup.cfg`: These files allow your plugin to be built as a package and installed by pip.
+- `pyproject.toml`: This file allow your plugin to be built as a package and installed by pip.
 The napari-plugin-template has set everything up in these files, so you are good to go!
 - The `src/` folder contains all the Python code for your plugin.